Price: $185 Book

-The source judges use to review patent issues
+The source that judges use to review patent issues

 Patent Law and Practice was first published by the Federal Judicial Center in 1988 as a one-volume introduction to patent law for federal judges.
-Since that time, the judiciary has come to rely on this reference for up-to-date information on patent law as it has evolved in response to the courts, Congress, and changes in practice at the Patent and Trademark Office (PTO).
+Since that time, judges and their law clerks have come to rely on this reference for up-to-date information on patent law as it has evolved in response to the courts, Congress, and changes in practice at the Patent and Trademark Office (PTO).
 Patent Law and Practice has been cited by courts more than 100 times since its initial publication, most notably in the Supreme Court decision, Markman v.
 Westview Instruments.

-The Seventh Edition covers these decisions, as well as the Federal Circuit’s continued evolution of the law relating to claim construction, invalidity for anticipation and obviousness, the statutory disclosure and claiming requirements, indirect infringement, and the availability of injunctive relief for patent infringement.
+The Eighth Edition covers these decisions, as well as the Federal Circuit’s continued evolution of the law relating to claim construction, invalidity for anticipation and obviousness, indirect and “divided” infringement, and equitable defenses, including patent misuse and laches.

 Practitioners will use the latest edition of Schwartz’sPatent Law and Practice to: